 Establish a 529 College Savings Plan as early as possible.
-Like retirement savings accounts, these accounts provide tax-advantages.
+Like retirement savings accounts, these accounts provide tax advantages.
 By saving early for your children, you may help them lessen the debt burden long term.
 Automate these savings if possible.
-Find an appropriate fund to invest your money or go with target-date funds that automatically adjust with your child’s age.
+Find an appropriate fund to invest your money in or go with target-date funds that automatically adjust with your child’s age.
 See our post on Saving For College Early.

 4. Save For Retirement Funds